Subway bomber wounds self, three victims in New York

 The incident rippled through American financial markets, briefly weakening stock markets as they were starting trading for the week and giving a modest lift to safe-haven assets such as U.S. Treasuries.

-Technology and energy stocks gained in afternoon trading, helping Wall Street shake off uncertainties following the explosion.
+Technology and energy stocks closed higher Monday, helping Wall Street shake off uncertainties following the explosion.

-Reporting By Nick Zieminski, Dan Trotta and Simon Webb in New York; Additional reporting by Bernie Woodall, Roberta Rampton, Lisa Lambert, Gina Cherelus, Mark Hosenball, Serajul Quadi, Joseph Ax, Makini Brice and Fred Katayama; Editing by Jonathan Oatis and Cynthia Osterman
+Reporting by Nick Zieminski and Dan Trotta; Additional reporting by Simon Webb, Gina Cherelus, Joseph Ax and Fred Katayama in New York; Serajul Quadi in Dhaka; Roberta Rampton, Lisa Lambert, Mark Hosenball and Makini Brice in Washington; and Bernie Woodall in Fort Lauderdale, Florida; Editing by Jonathan Oatis and Cynthia Osterman